Decoding Withholding Tax: An I.T. Export Service Provider's Toolkit for Simplifying International Payments

 GlobalTech Solutions, an I.T. service export provider headquartered in India, secured a contract with a client in Germany.
 As GlobalTech Solutions progressed with the project and submitted their invoices for the services rendered, they were surprised to receive reduced payments from their client in Germany.
 The unexpected reduction in revenue not only strained their financial resources but also affected their profit margin.

 Upon further investigation, they discovered that the client deducted withholding tax.
 Typically, the payer deducts this tax amount before remitting the funds to the non-resident service provider.
-GlobalTech Solutions were unaware of this fact initially.
+GlobalTech Solutions was unaware of this fact initially.

 While they lost a certain amount due to a tax compliance oversight, you can avoid such financial setbacks by learning everything you need to know about withholding tax in this guide.